dashingsoft/pyarmor/docs/tutorial/customization.rst

 The :term:`outer key` ignores all the printable text at the header, so it's possible to insert some readable text in the :term:`outer key` as comments.

 Post-key plugin is designed to do this.
+The following example plugin will print all the key information in the console, and write expired date to outer key file:

 .. code-block:: python